Sandy coastal footpath leading through dunes and saltmarsh at Holme-next-the-Sea, with distant cliffs and a soft, hazy sky.

 A peaceful coastal village where beach, marsh, and big skies meet at the very start of the Peddars Way.

-Holme-next-the-Sea is a quiet, nature-rich corner of the North Norfolk Coast, perfect for walking holidays and outdoor adventures.
-It’s the official start point of the Peddars Way National Trail, which heads south through heath, farmland, and forest to meet the Norfolk Coast Path and continue along the shoreline.
+Holme-next-the-Sea is a quiet, nature-rich corner of the North Norfolk Coast, ideal for walking holidays focused on open landscapes, coastal wildlife, and unhurried outdoor adventures.
+It’s the official start point of the Peddars Way National Trail, which heads south through heath, farmland, and forest, while the Norfolk Coast Path runs east and west along the shoreline.
 Here, the landscape is shaped by tidal creeks, saltmarshes, and the wide sandy expanse of Holme Beach.

 The area is also home to Holme Dunes Nature Reserve, managed by the Norfolk Wildlife Trust.
-Its network of trails and boardwalks winds through dune ridges, grazing marsh, and freshwater pools — a haven for migrating and breeding birds.
-Low tides reveal the “Seahenge” timbers, a 4,000-year-old Bronze Age monument discovered in 1998, now preserved in King’s Lynn museum.
+A network of trails and boardwalks winds through dune ridges, grazing marsh, and freshwater pools — perfect for gentle walking, wildlife watching, and quiet nature-based adventures.
+At low tide, the sands reveal the site where “Seahenge”, a 4,000-year-old Bronze Age monument, was discovered.

 Why Visit Holme-next-the-Sea for Walking and Adventure